Ed McCaffrey: Personal life

 McCaffrey is the oldest of five children, with two brothers and two sisters: Monica, who played college basketball at Georgetown University, Billy, who played college basketball at Duke University and Vanderbilt University, Michael, and Meghan.

 McCaffrey met his wife, Lisa (Sime), daughter of Olympic sprinter Dave Sime, while they were both students at Stanford University.
 They have four sons together, all of whom have played football.

 Their eldest, Max, was a wide receiver who played college football for the Duke Blue Devils.
-He was on the rosters of several different NFL teams from 2016 to 2018, and serves as an offensive assistant for the Miami Dolphins.
+He was on the rosters of several different NFL teams from 2016 to 2018, and serves as the running backs coach for the Los Angeles Chargers.

 Christian McCaffrey was a four-star running back for the Valor Eagles between 2010 and 2014.
 During that time, he also played wide receiver, cornerback, and punter.
 He broke numerous Colorado state high school records, including career total touchdowns (141), career all purpose yards (8,845), career touchdown receptions (47), and single season all-purpose yards (3,032).
 He was the Gatorade Football Player of the Year for Colorado in both 2012 and 2013.
 He also played basketball.
 He was a running back for the Stanford Cardinal in 2014, 2015, and 2016, and was the runner-up for the 2015 Heisman Trophy behind Alabama's Derrick Henry in the 2015 voting.
 He left Stanford a year early after the 2016 season to enter the 2017 NFL draft, where he was selected by the Carolina Panthers with the eighth overall selection in the first round.
 Christian was later traded to the San Francisco 49ers in the middle of the 2022 season.

 Dylan McCaffrey was a four-star quarterback for Valor Christian who graduated in 2017.
 His team won the Colorado Class 5A state championship, the highest level of play, in three of the four years he played.
 As the second-ranked quarterback in the country and top-ranked quarterback in Colorado, Dylan received scholarship offers from Duke, Colorado, Rutgers, LSU, Michigan, Washington, UCLA, Colorado State, and Penn State.
 He committed to play college football at Michigan in February 2016.
 After graduating from Michigan in December 2020, he played one year at Northern Colorado and received his Master of Business Administration.

 McCaffrey's youngest son, Luke McCaffrey, graduated Valor Christian in May 2019.
 He received football scholarship offers from Michigan and Nebraska.
 He committed to Nebraska in June 2018.
 He transferred to Rice University in 2021 and became a wide receiver.
 Luke was selected by the Washington Commanders in the third round of the 2024 NFL draft.